 We need to be looking after people who want treatments and making them feel incredible through amazing work - not just seeing the opportunity as a cash cow.

-Glowday will soon be listing tons of medically qualified practitioners so you can be sure you’re in the safest possible hands, whatever the treatment.
+Glowday lists tons of medically qualified practitioners so you can be sure you’re in the safest possible hands, whatever the treatment.